ethereum-optimism/monitorism/op-monitorism/faultproof_withdrawals/runbooks/RUNBOOK.md

 FaultproofWithdrawal will monitor one L2 chain, let's say op-chain, and one L1 chain, let's say mainnet.
 On L2, it will make use of [L2ToL1MessagePasser](https://github.com/ethereum-optimism/optimism/blob/develop/packages/contracts-bedrock/src/L2/L2CrossDomainMessenger.sol).
-On L1, it will make use of [OptimismPortal2](https://github.com/ethereum-optimism/optimism/blob/develop/packages/contracts-bedrock/src/L1/OptimismPortal2.sol), [FaultDisputeGame](https://github.com/ethereum-optimism/optimism/blob/develop/packages/contracts-bedrock/src/dispute/FaultDisputeGame.sol).
+On L1, it will make use of [OptimismPortal2](https://github.com/ethereum-optimism/optimism/blob/develop/packages/contracts-bedrock/src/L1/OptimismPortal2.sol) and [FaultDisputeGame](https://github.com/ethereum-optimism/optimism/blob/develop/packages/contracts-bedrock/src/dispute/FaultDisputeGame.sol).

 The monitor is driven by the event [WithdrawalProvenExtension1(bytes32 indexed withdrawalHash, address indexed proofSubmitter)](https://github.com/ethereum-optimism/optimism/blob/dd2b21ce786f4c1b722bda270348597182153c8e/packages/contracts-bedrock/src/L1/OptimismPortal2.sol#L144C5-L144C102).
 Every time an event is emitted, the monitor will check if this withdrawal is legitimate or a forgery attempt.